Macron 2.0: French president seeks reset button with national debate

 Riot police in Paris on Saturday fired water canon and tear gas in a ninth weekend of clashes with mobs of projectile-hurling “yellow Vest” protesters.
 Thousands of others marched noisily but peacefully through the capital.

-Macron, often criticised for being disconnected with low-paid workers who struggle to make ends meet, says he wants to channel their anger into solutions.
+Macron, often criticized for being disconnected with low-paid workers who struggle to make ends meet, says he wants to channel their anger into solutions.

 Investors balked at Macron’s first round of tax and minimum wage concessions, which cost the Treasury 10 billion euros and undermined his credentials as a reformer.